mninja/2022ws_do_robotics/README.md

 #### The characteristics of Cobots

 A __cobot__ is an industrial robot that is designed to work together with humans.
 Therefore, the robot can be used in close vicinity to humans without the latter being exposed to a risk of injury.
 To guarantee this, the robots are limited to a minimum of their capabilities.
 The term __cobot__ is short for __collaborative robot__.
+Typically, cobots are more mobile and easier to move, which distinguishes them from typical industrial robots.

 ## Producers